get-the-docs/document-engine/README.md

 Docx, xlsx template engine and pdf converter to provide enterprise document generation feautures.

-The module is a Helm package with a REST API to generate documents from WYSIWYG templates, or template structures with JSON actual data via jsonpath and SPEL expression-like placeholders.
+The module is a Helm package with a REST API to generate documents from WYSIWYG templates, or template structures with JSON actual data via jsonpath and SpEL expression-like placeholders.
 The engine core is a java wrapper to other tools integrate their capabilities and can be used with typed DTO-s as a dependency also.

 **Note:**

 This project is in incubation phase.
-Hold on, we will deploy it on Maven Central as soon as we can.
+Hold on, we will deploy it on Maven Central and ghcr.io as soon as we can.
 If you find the functionality covered by the engine useful, please give it a star.

 ## Main features